 Schedule

-We’re putting the finishing touches on an inspiring line up for IVCO 2025!
+We’re working on an inspiring line up for IVCO 2026!
 Stay tuned for the full schedule, including keynote sessions, panel discussions, workshops, and networking opportunities.

 Welcome Day